Fall 2025 Global Asian Studies

 U.S. Racism and Imperialism

 3 hours.
 Recommended background: Grade of C or better in GLAS 100 or Grade of C or better in BLST 100 or Grade of C or better in BLST 101.
-Past, and US Society course.
+UIC GE Past, and UIC GE US Society course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method